TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-storybook.md

 }
 ```

-* I use the production build when in a CI environment and default to the dev version otherwise
-* I added a check on my own environment variable so I can force use of the production build locally for final testing, without activating all the other CI specific behavior.
-Use it like this: `PROD=true npx lerna run playwright`
+I use the production build when in a CI environment and default to the dev version otherwise.
+I added a check on my own environment variable so I can force use of the production build locally for final testing, without activating all the other CI specific behavior.
+Use it like this: `PROD=true npm run playwright`.

-* I tried to run the test using the Playwright VS Code extension, but found that only the spreadsheet sample app test had been loaded
-* It turns out that by default the extension only loads tests for the first config file it finds
-* You can choose which config file to use via a dropdown in the UI
+I first tried to run the test using the Playwright VS Code extension, but found that only the spreadsheet sample app test had been loaded.
+It turns out that by default the extension only loads tests for the first config file it finds.
+You can choose which config file to use via a dropdown in the UI

 {% include candid-image.html src="/assets/images/frontend/playwright-vscode-multiple-configs.png" alt="Playwright VSCode Extension with multiple configs" %}

-* If you click on the icon next to the drop down you can multi-select configs so that all tests are loaded.
+If you click on the icon next to the drop down you can multi-select configs so that all tests are loaded.
 No idea why this isn't the default.

 # ESLint

-* Last, and most time consuming, step was setting up eslint to use the storybook plugin
-* Removed the old style eslint config that `storybook init` added to the root `package.json`
-* Edited the storybook app stub `eslint.config.mjs` to merge in the Storybook eslint config
+The final, and most time consuming step, was setting up ESLint to use the storybook plugin.
+I removed the old style eslint config that `storybook init` added to the root `package.json`, then attempted to merge the Storybook plugin config into my usual per app `eslint.config.mjs.

 ```ts
 import configs from "../../eslint.config.mjs";